pingcap/blog/2017-09-15-rocksdbintikv.md

 * First of all, RocksDB is fast.
 We can keep high write/read speed even there's a lot of data in a single instance.

 * And of course, RocksDB is stable.
-I know that RocksDB team does lots of stress tests to guarantee the stability；
+I know that RocksDB team does lots of stress tests to guarantee the stability;

 * And it's easy to be embedded.
 We can call RocksDB's C API in Rust directly through FFI, because TiKV is written in Rust.